There are many reasons to reduce your plastic footprint and this article will tell you how you can do it!

 One of the things to look out for is black plastic.
-This cannot be recycled and will end up in landfill, avoid it at all costs!
+This cannot be recycled and will end up in a landfill, avoid it at all costs!

-It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero waste living!
+It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero-waste living!

 16. Ditch cling film/food wrap